 1) Stand-up Paddleboard in Antarctica

-Sail on the 199-guest Ocean Endeavour, or 126-guest-average Greg Mortimer or Sylvia Earle if you want to experience the calming, surreal feeling of standing and gliding on the water’s surface among ice floes.
-These three expedition ships are the only ones currently offering stand-up paddleboarding as an optional (added cost) adventure activity.
+Sail on the 126-guest-average Greg Mortimer or Sylvia Earle if you want to experience the calming, surreal feeling of standing and gliding on the water’s surface among ice floes.
+These two expedition ships are the only ones currently offering stand-up paddleboarding as an optional (added cost) adventure activity.
 The sport of stand-up paddleboarding, a hybrid of surfing and kayaking, gives you a very personal perspective of Antarctica as you stand solo on the stable surf-style board, propelling your way forward with a single, long oar.
-Guides take out small groups of 10 (Ocean Endeavour) or 3-8 (Greg Mortimer & Sylvia Earle) paddleboarders in good weather conditions on calm bays and harbors.
+Guides take out small groups of 3-8 paddleboarders in good weather conditions on calm bays and harbors.

 2) Go the Fastest